airra-m/to-do-app/README.md

-# to-do-app
+# To-do React App
-Created with CodeSandbox
+Created using React on CodeSandbox.
+Basic functionality with no backend.